 Virtualizing vCenter Server is a contentious topic, with sound arguments on why you should and shouldn’t.
-Ultimately, both sides disagree over which method can reduce vCenter Server’s downtime -- especially during an
+Ultimately, both sides disagree over which method can reduce vCenter Server’s downtime -- especially during an infrastructure outage.

 VCenter Server is the central management hub for VMware infrastructures.
 It manages and monitors every host and virtual machine (VM).
 And numerous vSphere features require vCenter Server, including Fault Tolerance and Distributed Resource Scheduler (DRS) -- albeit some features, such as VMware High Availability (HA), can work while vCenter is offline.

 When vCenter Server is down, the VMs and hosts will continue to run, but you lose critical visibility and certain features, such as vMotion.
 As a result, keeping vCenter Server online is a top priority for VMware administrators.